U.S. government raises alarm on ransomware threat as intensifying cyberattacks expose vulnerabilities

-The agency is investigating about 100 types of ransomware, including many that trace back to Russian actors, FBI Director Christopher A. Wray told the Wall Street Journal in an interview published Friday, and each of those software variants — which can debilitate companies or key component’s of the nation’s supply chain — have targeted multiple victims throughout the U.S.
+The agency is investigating about 100 types of ransomware, including many that trace back to Russian actors, FBI Director Christopher A. Wray told the Wall Street Journal in an interview published Friday, and each of those software variants — which can debilitate companies or key components of the nation’s supply chain — have targeted multiple victims throughout the U.S.

 JBS, world’s biggest meat supplier, says its systems are coming back online after cyberattack shut down plants in U.S.